Organized crime: Criminal psychology

 Criminal psychology is defined as the study of the intentions, behaviors, and actions of a criminal or someone who allows themselves to participate in criminal behavior.
 The goal is to understand what is going on in the criminal's head and explain why they are doing what they are doing.
 This varies depending on whether the person is facing the punishment for what they did, are roaming free, or if they are punishing themselves.
 Criminal psychologists get called to court to explain the inside the mind of the criminal.

 Rational choice

 This theory treats all individuals as rational operators, committing criminal acts after consideration of all associated risks (detection and punishment) compared with the rewards of crimes (personal, financial etc.).
 Little emphasis is placed on the offenders' emotional state.
-The role of criminal organizations in lowering the perceptions of risk and increasing the likelihood of personal benefit is prioritized by this approach, with the organizations structure, purpose, and activity being indicative of the rational choices made by criminals and their organizers.
+The role of criminal organizations in lowering the perceptions of risk and increasing the likelihood of personal benefit is prioritized by this approach, with the organization's structure, purpose, and activity being indicative of the rational choices made by criminals and their organizers.

-Deterrence

-This theory sees criminal behavior as reflective of an individual, internal calculation by the criminal that the benefits associated with offending (whether financial or otherwise) outweigh the perceived risks.
-The perceived strength, importance or infallibility of the criminal organization is directly proportional to the types of crime committed, their intensity and arguably the level of community response.
-The benefits of participating in organized crime (higher financial rewards, greater socioeconomic control and influence, protection of the family or significant others, perceived freedoms from 'oppressive' laws or norms) contribute greatly to the psychology behind highly organized group offending.